Honda HR-V: Europe

 The HR-V was unveiled in the European market in September 2014 as the HR-V Prototype.
 The specs was further detailed in February 2015, and it went on sale in September 2015.
+European-market models are sourced from both Mexico and Japan.

 Indonesia

 In Indonesia, the HR-V was revealed as a prototype model at the 22nd Indonesia International Motor Show on 18 September 2014, and was launched on 24 January 2015 as a locally assembled model.
 It is offered with 1.5-litre and 1.8-litre engine options.
 The 1.5-litre option were available in the base model A with manual transmission, slightly more equipped S with either manual or CVT7, and the CVT7 only E trim.
 The only trim available for 1.8-litre variant is the Prestige which is equipped with LED projector headlights with daytime running lights, two-tone alloy wheels, full leather interior and panoramic roof.

+The Mugen body kits was added in 2016.
 Mugen body kits were optional for the 1.5 E and 1.8 Prestige variants.

 The facelifted HR-V was launched at the 26th Gaikindo Indonesia International Auto Show on 2 August 2018.
 The 1.5 S and 1.5 E trims received projector headlights, while the 1.5 E Special Edition and 1.8 Prestige received full LED headlights and LED fog lights.
 The 1.5 A trim was dropped.